jessicayeats/YeatsPythonTutorial/README.md

 >>I am learning Python and Visual Studio.
 I have not coded before.
 This is my Operatin system: [ENTER YOUR OS].
 Can you help me get started?

-## Step 3: Download & Install Visual Studio Code
+## Step 3: Download & Install Visual Studio Code  - you will use VS Code for everything - this is your "IDE"
 * [Download VS Code](https://code.visualstudio.com/) based on your Operating System.
 If prompted, make sure to select the option to add VS Code to your PATH (so you can open it from the command line)